spiral/docs/docs/en/start/deployment.md

 efficient and less prone to errors, and makes it easier to keep track of which version of the code is currently on the production server, making it hard to rollback in case of errors.

-Deployer is a popular deployment tool that can be used to automate the deployment process for a Spiral Framework application.
+Deployer is a popular deployment tool that can be used to automate the deployment process for a Spiral application.
 One of the advantages of using Deployer is that it can provide "zero downtime" deployment.

 Zero downtime deployment is a technique that allows you to update your application without interrupting the service to your users.
 This is achieved by deploying the new version of the application alongside the old version, and then